AdamPete/Omnifood/content.md

 ## Sections

-- Navigation
+- Logo + Navigation
 - Hero
 - Featured in
-- Features
 - How it works
 - Diets
-- Meals
+- Meals (and list of diets)
-- Pricing
+- Pricing + Features
-- Gallery
-- Testimonials
+- Testimonials + Gallery
 - CTA
 - Footer